tourhunter-com/help-tourhunter-com/_articles-en/how_to_sort_a_bookings.md

 ## **Step 7**

-Filter out bookings using a "Booked By" filter
+Filter out bookings using a "Booked By" filter.

 Filter for displaying bookings, taking into account the company/user who booked.
 If at least one company is selected from the dropdown list, the first item "None" appears at the top, when clicked on it, all bookings are displayed.